What is PRP?

 PRP treatments for hands

 Hands will start to age as time goes by, showing wrinkles and thinning skin that damages easily.
 Having regular PRP injections in the tops of the hands can help keep these spots and sags at bay by boosting the skin cells.
-The hands will look more youthful, less blemished, and the skin will be stronger, firmer and more resilient.
+The hands can benefit from PRP helping them to look more youthful, less blemished, and strengthen the skin making it, firmer and more resilient.